This could be an option for you ...

 If you have debt that you are struggling to pay or is costing you too much money, refinancing could be an option for you.
 Interest can cause monthly payments to balloon out of control and finance charges like maintenance and late fees can sink you further into debt.
-Fortunately, credit card refinancing, loan consolidation and cash-out refinancing can help you save money and make debt more manageable.
+Fortunately, credit card refinancing, loan consolidation and cash-out refinancing can help you save money and make unsecured debt more manageable.

 When you refinance your debt, you replace an existing debt with a new one that has better terms.
-For example, you might replace an old loan balance with a new loan that has a lower interest rate.
+For example, you might replace an old payday loan balance with a new debt consolidation loan that has a lower interest rate.
 Or, you may transfer the balance on a credit card to a new card with an introductory APR that will save you money.

 Debt refinancing also allows you to combine multiple debts into one.
 This type of refinancing is typically called debt consolidation.